maulanycitra/maulanycitra.github.io/content/event/MapresTalks/index.md

 ### Event Highlights

 1. **Struggles on the Path to Success**
    Outstanding students shared the biggest challenges they faced in achieving success.
-One of the speakers, **Citra**, a student who excelled academically and in community activities, shared how she managed her time and priorities despite the many challenges.
-She emphasized the importance of continuous growth and persistence.
+One of the speakers, a student who excelled academically and in community activities, shared how she managed her time and priorities despite the many challenges.
+They emphasized the importance of continuous growth and persistence.

 2. **Message About the Importance of Consistency**
-   One of the key takeaways came from **the second speaker**, who stressed the importance of **consistency** in achieving goals.
+   One of the key takeaways came from another speaker, who stressed the importance of **consistency** in achieving goals.
 They said:
    > "Don’t be afraid to try.
 Start with small steps and keep doing it every day, because great achievements begin with the consistency of small actions."

 3. **Motivation and Hope for New Students**
    During the Q&A session, participants were eager to ask about overcoming procrastination and finding passion in their academic journey.
 The speakers emphasized that **the process of self-discovery** is a vital part of the journey, and new students should be open to learning and exploring new interests.

+---

+### Inspiration from Outstanding Students
+The **Mapres Talks** event at **PKKMB X MASTA 2024** was an inspiring session for new students.
+Outstanding students shared:
+1. **Academic achievements**, including awards, competitions, and their journey to becoming outstanding students.
+2. **Organizational experiences**, including their involvement in BEM, IMM, and external communities beyond campus, which provided them with significant benefits and shaped their leadership and teamwork skills.
+3. **Memorable moments**, such as participating in the Pertukaran Mahasiswa Merdeka (PMM)** program and competing in the **ONMIPA Olympiad** outside their island, which offered them new insights, experiences, and opportunities to build broader networks by meeting many new people.

+With enthusiasm and passion, the speakers encouraged participants to dream big, overcome challenges, and seize opportunities to achieve success.

 ---